 - 1. Emergency Stop: Press the red switch-cover down, at any time, under any conditions, and the entire machine stops the engine turns off and nothing moves.
-This switch must be up for anything on the machine to work. - 2.
-Key Switch: This switch works like an automobile ignition switch.
-Hold the key at the start symbol (extreme clockwise position) until the engine starts then release it to the on position (bar symbol).
-Turn the key to off (O) if the platform is to stay in one position for a long time.
-That will turn the engine off and save fuel. - Choke Indicator Light: (gasoline engines only): This light will be lit while you choke the engine (see CHOKE below). - 3.
-Glow-Plug Indicator Light: (diesel engines only): This light will be on while the glow plugs are on.
-Wait, about 30 seconds for the light to go out before you try to start a diesel.
+This switch must be up for anything on the machine to work. - Key Switch: This switch works like an automobile ignition switch.
+Hold the key at the start symbol (extreme clockwise position) until the engine starts then release it to the on position (bar symbol).Turn the key to off (O) if the platform is to stay in one position for a long time.
+That will turn the engine off and save fuel. - 3.
+Glow-Plug Indicator Light: This light will be on while the glow plugs are on. wait, about 30 seconds for the light to go out before you try to start a diesel.

-- Choke: (gasoline engines only): Hold the choke switch up anytime you start a gasoline engine that is at ambient air temperature (a cold engine). - 4.
-Glow Plug: (diesel engines only): This is a momentary contact switch.
-Press it up then release it just before you start a diesel engine that is at ambient air temperature (a cold engine).
-This action automatically causes glow plugs to come on for 30 seconds to warm the inside top of each cylinder, thus aiding combustion. - 5.
+- 4. Glow Plug: This is a momentary contact switch.
+Press it then release it just before you start a diesel engine that is at ambient temperature (a cold engine). this action automatically causes glow plugs to come on for 30 seconds to warm the inside top of each cylinder, thus aiding combustion. - 5.
 Lift Indicator Light: The platform can be raised only when this light is lit.
 When this light is not lit the platform will not rise because: the platform is not level, or the stabilisers are not properly set. - 6.
 Platform Lift/Lower: Holding this switch up causes the platform to rise.
 Pushing this switch down causes the platform to lower. - 7.
-Fuel (option): Before starting a dual-fuel engine set the FUEL switch to gasoline (up) or LP gas (down) depending on which you want to use.
-If you select LP gas, be sure to open the valve on top the LP gas tank. - 8.
 Ground/Platform Selector: Must be down for the ground control box to work.
-Must be up for the platform control box to work.
+Must be up for the platform control box to work. - 8.
+Diesel/Electric Selector: (Option) This option, where fitted, allows the operator to select either UP for the diesel engine or DOWN for 24V DC as the motive power.